-Jon Huntsman Sr., Utah billionaire and philanthropist, dies
+Correction: Obit-Jon Huntsman Sr story

 He also played key roles in state and national politics.

-Huntsman was a special assistant to President Richard Nixon in 1971-72 and briefly ran his own 1988 campaign for Utah's governor.
+Huntsman was a special assistant to President Richard Nixon and briefly ran his own 1988 campaign for Utah's governor.

-Huntsman later served as a finance chairman for Mitt Romney's 2008 presidential bid and in 2012, worked for his son's presidential bid, giving more than $1.8 billion to a super PAC supporting the younger Huntsman.
+Huntsman later served as a finance chairman for Mitt Romney's 2008 presidential bid and in 2012, worked for his son's presidential bid, giving more than $1.8 million to a super PAC supporting the younger Huntsman.

 Following his son's short-lived race for the Republican nomination, Huntsman kept a toehold in Utah current affairs, occasionally offering political commentary to Utah newspapers and even expressing an interest in purchasing The Salt Lake Tribune.

-His son Paul Huntsman purchased the newspaper in 2016 and brought his father on as the will serve in a role at the newspaper as chairman emeritus.
+His son Paul Huntsman purchased the newspaper in 2016 and named his father chairman emeritus.

 In the 1980s, Huntsman explored purchasing the Tribune's competitor, the Mormon-church owned Deseret News.
 He met with high-level leaders with The Church of Jesus Christ of Latter-day Saints but faith leaders did not want to pursue the offer, Huntsman wrote in his autobiography.

-Note: This story has been updated to correct the current value of the Huntsman Corp.
-It is $11 billion, not $13 billion.